 The program integrity activities that NC DMH/DD/SAS employs for monitoring the appropriate use of block grant funds and oversight practices include program and budget staff who are responsible for budget review, planning and allocation decisions; reviewing, monitoring and updating claims/payment adjudication; completing a thorough expenditure report analysis and encounter/utilization/performance analysis; implementing compliance reviews and audits.
 State and local compliance reviews and subrecipient monitoring are completed by designated administrative and programmatic staff.
-Compliance reviews and subrecipient monitoring are completed by designated administrative and programmatic staff.
-State level monitoring of the LME/MCOs is completed, documented and reported monthly.
+Compliance reviews and subrecipient monitoring of the LME-MCOs is completed, documented and reported monthly.
 The same is true for other subrecipient relationships.
-The LME/MCOs are required by their performance contract and business plan with NC DMH/DD/SAS to comply with all subrecipient monitoring requirements.
+The LME-MCOs are required by their performance contract and business plan with NC DMH/DD/SAS to comply with all subrecipient monitoring requirements.